Powered by Flyland Powered by Flyland

 Inhalant Addiction

 A variety of different drugs are grouped from the class of inhalants.
 Inhalants are mainly in this class of drugs because their only route of administering is through inhaling the fumes.
 Most commonly used by teens because of their easy availability, Inhalant addiction is less common than other drugs.
 However, it is still a genuine possibility as they have addictive qualities.
-Some commonly known inhalants are gasoline, spray paints, permanent markers, glues, and cleaning fluids.
-Computer duster is another most widely used inhalant.
-The high of these drugs typically don’t last more than a few moments in which the user will experience different things depending upon what and how much they did.
+Common inhalants include gasoline, spray paints, permanent markers, glue, and cleaning fluids.
+Computer duster is another widely used inhalant.
+The high of these drugs typically doesn’t last more than a few moments, and the user will experience different things depending upon what and how much they did.
 Some common side effects include feeling lightheaded, having hot flashes, or dizziness; the user may even hear or see things differently than they are.
 In addition, because the high only lasts a few minutes, the user often tries to do it repeatedly, which can be very dangerous.

 Fentanyl Addiction